stevej2/Junit5-docker-demo/README.md

-# Writing Selenium Tests Which Use a Dockerized Web Browser
+# Using Docker with Junit for sequential and parallel testing

-This example demonstrates how we can write Selenium tests using Dockerized web browser containers.
+This example demonstrates how we can use Docker in combination with Junit, including for parallel testing.
+This example uses a selenium Docker image for demonstraion purposes.

 # Docker usage methods